If it’s not broke, don’t fix it: Dell’s XPS 13 2-in-1 builds on a winning formula

-Once bulky and awkward, 2-in-1 devices matured with grace in 2016.
+Once bulky and awkward, 2-in-1 devices have matured with grace over the past couple of years.
 Awesome new options from Acer, HP, and Lenovo suddenly made the 2-in-1 a reasonable alternative to a traditional clamshell laptop.
 Unlike their predecessors, these devices didn’t sacrifice laptop usability to gain tablet convenience.

 There was one company notably missing from their ranks – Dell.
 But that changed at CES 2017, as the company proudly launched its XPS 13 2-in-1.
 The late arrival of this system puts all the more pressure on it.
 In mid-2016 it would’ve had little competition.
 Today, that’s no longer true.
+As of early 2018, Dell will also begin to sell the XPS 15 2-in-1, powered by 8th-gen Core CPUs with AMD’s RX Vega M. In other words, unlike this 13-inch model, the 15-inch can play games.

-You’ll need at least $999 to buy the XPS 13 2-in-1.
-That only snags you a Core i5-7Y54 processor, 4GB of RAM, and a 128GB hard drive.
+You’ll need about $1,000 to buy the XPS 13 2-in-1, though Dell currently sells the base configuration for $980.
+That snags you a Core i5-7Y54 processor, 4GB of RAM, and a 128GB hard drive.
 Since the Dell’s competitors tend to offer 8GB of RAM and a 256GB SSD in base models, this new XPS faces an uphill battle.
 Can it emerge victorious, or does it disappoint?

 Staying true to its heritage